CloudReactor/cloudreactor-procwrapper/README.md

 MIME type if available.
 Otherwise, you may need to an explicit format code (e.g. `!yaml`).

-#### AWS Secrets Manager / SSM / S3 notes
+#### AWS Secrets Manager / SSM / AppConfig / S3 notes

 [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)
 is used to fetch secrets when the `aws` extra is installed.
-It will try to access to AWS Secrets Manager, Systems Manager Parameter Store, and S3 using environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` if they are set, or use the EC2 instance role, ECS task role, or Lambda execution role if available.
+It will try to access to AWS Secrets Manager, Systems Manager Parameter Store, AppConfig, and S3 using environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` if they are set, or use the EC2 instance role, ECS task role, or Lambda execution role if available.

 For Secrets Manager, you can also use "partial ARNs" (without the hyphened suffix) as keys.
 In the example above